OpenDSA/OpenDSA/RST/source/Glossary.rst

       An instance, or concrete representation, of an algorithm in some programming language.

+   push
+   pushed
+      A specialized term used to indicate inserting an element onto a stack.

    quadratic growth rate
       A growth rate function of the form :math:`cn^2` where :math:`n` is the input size and :math:`c` is a constant.

+   queue
+      A list-like structure in which elements are inserted only at one end, and removed only from the other one end.

    random permutation
       One of the :math:`n!` possible permutations for a set of